jonathangeiger/kohana-jelly/guide/jelly.field-types.md

 #### `Jelly_Field_String`

-Represents a string of any length. `NULL` values are not allowed by default on this field.
+Represents a string of any length. `NULL` values are not allowed by default on this field and are simply converted to an empty string.

 [API documentation](api/Jelly_Field_String)